General Data Protection Regulations for SAP Information

 Another way to protect SAP data is through hiding or masking data fields by default, giving only authorised users the ability to access unmasked data.

-Contact us through the link below, and we will be happy to discuss and give guidance on your GDPR strategy for your SAP Data & Documents.
+Contact us through the link below, and we will be happy to discuss and give guidance on your Global Data Protection Regulations for SAP Information strategy for your SAP Data & Documents.

 Contact us to find out how we can help.